arashid-sh/loopQA/README.md

 ## Project Breakdown

 All of the code is under the `src` folder.
 This framework uses the [page object model](https://playwright.dev/docs/pom) as a design pattern for storing selectors and performing tasks that require more than one action for a step.
-The main tests are in the `test` folder and the page classes are in the `pages` folder.
+The main tests are in the `tests` folder and the page classes are in the `pages` folder.
 We also use creational design patterns with playwright [fixtures](https://zoopla.blog/posts/2023/test-framework-migration/) to make using the page classes more cleaner and easier.

 ## Helpful tools/plugins